IBM/swift-cloud-object-storage-example/README.md

 ## 3. Install dependencies

-This pattern uses [Alamofire](https://github.com/Alamofire/Alamofire), [Kanna](https://github.com/tid-kijyun/Kanna), [ZIPFoundation](https://github.com/weichsel/ZIPFoundation), and [SwiftyPlistManager](https://github.com/rebeloper/SwiftyPlistManager) which all work with [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.
+This code pattern uses [Alamofire](https://github.com/Alamofire/Alamofire), [Kanna](https://github.com/tid-kijyun/Kanna), [ZIPFoundation](https://github.com/weichsel/ZIPFoundation), and [SwiftyPlistManager](https://github.com/rebeloper/SwiftyPlistManager) which all work with [CocoaPods](https://cocoapods.org/) to manage and configure dependencies.

 You can install CocoaPods using the following command: